skermiebroTech/my-wiki/docs/driver-installation.md

 ---

-##  Step 2 – Find Your Device & Download Drivers
+##  Step 2 – Find Your Device & Download Drivers!

 - Search for your **exact model**
 - Download the **driver pack (.exe)**